gsa-oes/office-of-evaluation-sciences/_projects/2312-direct-payments-enrollment-decisions.md

 Analysis plan forthcoming.

 ## What did we learn?
-This evaluation is currently being implemented and is part of our <a href="https://oes.gsa.gov/american-rescue-plan/">American Rescue Plan portfolio</a>.
+This evaluation is currently being implemented and is part of our <a href="https://oes.gsa.gov/american-rescue-plan/">Pandemic Relief and Recovery portfolio</a>.
 Results forthcoming (2024).

 Notes: